7 Reasons That Lead to a Hostile Work Environment

 This ultimately results in a disengaged workforce which is not good for business.

-Thus, it’s up to the employers to give importance to this matter and take adequate measures to mitigate it.
+Therefore, it’s up to the employers to give importance to this matter and take adequate measures to mitigate it.

 The 7 reasons listed above were some of the causes for a hostile work environment that I could think of.